monzo/progression-framework/frameworks/engineering/backend.md

         exampleCriteria:
           - criteria: "Finds learning opportunities for others when reviewing their code and follows it up"
             examples:
-              - “I think this code could be improved by doing X, let’s pair on it and I’ll talk through why X is good for this”
+              - "I think this code could be improved by doing X, let’s pair on it and I’ll talk through why X is good for this"
       - level: 4
         criteria:
           - "Contributes to maintaining the Monzo culture in their team, helping new joiners"